Components of State Anti-Bullying Laws and Regulations

 No. There are no specific groups listed under Florida anti-bullying laws or regulations.
 The law states that the school district's bullying and harassment policy shall afford all students the same protection regardless of their status under the law.
 Districts may establish separate discrimination policies that include categories of students.

-Florida schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Florida schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.

 Do Florida anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?